Pacific Northwest Christmas Events in 2021

 Christmas Island at Maytown – Maytown, WA; Starts 11/28 – 12/26, 4:30 – 9:30pm.
 Free admission.
 Enjoy the marvelous sights and sounds of this historic display!
 Drive through or park and enjoy socially distanced outdoor viewing.

 Photo Courtesy of Northwest Railway Museum

-Santa Express Rides – Snoqualmie, WA From 11/28 – 12/19. weekends.
+Santa Express Rides – (sold out for this year) Snoqualmie, WA From 11/28 – 12/19. weekends.
 Tickets are $24/ea (2 & under free).
 Join Santa and his elves on the Yuletide Express on this new 25-minute holiday train ride, guests will board the festively decorated antique coaches at the historic Snoqualmie Depot.
 The excursion will travel west to the top of Snoqualmie Falls, pausing briefly at the crest to see the impressive and awe-inspiring view of the river valley below before returning to Snoqualmie.
 Every child will receive a small gift from Santa, and each ticket-holder will receive two (commercially packaged) cookies.

 Fun in The Snow

 Snow Tubing & Sledding – Check out our big list of all the best places to go sledding & tubing in Washington (this list is updated for 2020 season)